-Taking deep breaths is important to get the most out of it.
+Taking deep breaths is important to get the most out of the experience.
 Taking deep breaths also helps keep your heart rate down, which in turn helps you relax and conserve energy.

-Many snorkelers are completely happy staying in the surface throughout their dive, and in that case, they should.
+Many snorkelers are completely happy staying on the surface throughout their dive, and in that case, they should.

-Take a few moments in the surface to move as little as possible and get your breathing under control.
+Take a few moments on the surface to move as little as possible and get your breathing under control.

 Then, take a few deep, controlled breaths.